Definition of Direct Method of Cash Flow Statement

 Explanation Of Direct Method

 As we know, any company’s financial statement has three important components: the balance sheet, income statement, and cash flow statement.
 The cash flow statement has three parts which are cash flow from operations (CFO), cash flow from investing activities (CFI), and cash flow from financing (CFF).
-This cash flow statement can be prepared by two methods, either direct or indirect.
+Two direct or indirect methods can prepare this cash flow statement.

 Under the direct method of cash flow statement, the cash flows from receipts and payments made during the financial period are listed.
-Then the cash outflows are subtracted from the cash inflows to calculate the net cash flow from operations of a company.
+Then the cash outflows are subtracted from the cash inflows to calculate the net cash flow from a company’s operations.
 In the indirect method, net income is the starting point which is then adjusted for changes in different assets and liabilities either by adding or subtracting from the net income to arrive at the net cash flow from operations.

 Example of Direct Method of Cash Flow Statement